 Transcript: Raw Veggies Versus Cooked for Heart Disease

-In this study of 50,000 men and women published recently, those who ate the most apples appeared to have significantly less risk of having a heart attack in the eight years they were followed, but those drinking apple juice appeared to increase their risk.
-That makes sense; apples, like all whole plant foods, are packed with fiber, which may lower cholesterol, whereas juice consumption—no fiber, just sugar—has been tied to the risk of diseases like diabetes.
+In this recent study of 50,000 men and women published, those who ate the most apples appeared to have significantly less risk of having a heart attack in the eight years they were followed.
+But those drinking apple juice appeared to increase their risk.
+That makes sense.
+Apples, like all whole plant foods, are packed with fiber, which may lower cholesterol, whereas juice consumption—no fiber, just sugar—has been tied to the risk of diseases like diabetes.

 So, nothing new here, but what about this one?
-20,000 men and women followed for ten years—an estimated 34% lower risk of coronary heart disease for those with a high intake of fruits and vegetables, but they went a step further and compared raw versus cooked.
-No such study focusing specifically on raw versus processed fruit and vegetable consumption in relation to coronary heart disease incidence had ever been done, until now.
+20,000 men and women followed for ten years.
+An estimated 34% lower risk of coronary heart disease for those with a high intake of fruits and vegetables.
+But, they went a step further and compared raw versus cooked.
+No such study, focusing specifically on raw versus processed fruit and vegetable consumption in relation to coronary heart disease incidence, has ever been done, until now.
 What do you think they found?

 Well, in the past we’ve learned that daily salad consumption, for example, may significantly decrease one’s risk of dying from heart disease.
 In this study of 11,000 vegetarians and other health-conscious people, daily consumption of raw salad was associated with a 26% reduction in mortality from ischemic heart disease.